Josemir Lujambio: Club career

-Lujambio has played for a total of nineteen different clubs in five different countries in his fifteen-year career to date.
+Lujambio played for nineteen clubs in five countries.

 He started his career at Defensor in 1992.
 He moved to Bella Vista, in 1993, before moving to Venezuela in 1994 to play for Maritimo.
 In 1995, he moved back to Uruguay to play for Sud América and that same year he moved to Argentina to play for Huracán de Corrientes where he stayed until 1997, when he moved to Newell's Old Boys.

 A move to Spain followed in 1998 to play for Rayo Vallecano, before moving back to Uruguay in 1999 to play for Peñarol.
 He then moved to Argentina again this time to play for Belgrano where he stayed until 2001, when he moved to Banfield.
 In 2002, he moved to Mexico where he played first for Querétaro FC and then in 2003 for and Club Celaya.
 In 2005, he once again returned to Argentina to play again for Banfield, and later in 2007 moved to Olimpo.

 In 2008, he joined Atlético Tucumán of the Argentine 2nd division where he was part of the squad that won the 2008–09 championship.